A New Approximation Technique for Resource-Allocation Problems: Random Matchings with Linear Constraints, and GAP with Capacity Constraints

-Comparison of (\ref{eqn:lb-v}) and (\ref{eqn:ub-v}) and a moment's reflection shows that such a situation is possible only if: (i) $m_1 = m_3 = 0$ and $m_5 = m_6 = \cdots = 0$; (ii) the capacity constraints are tight for all machines in $M_2 \cup M_4$ -- i.e., for all machines; and (iii) $t = v$.
+This is possible only if: (i) $m_1 = m_3 = 0$ and $m_5 = m_6 = \cdots = 0$; (ii) the capacity constraints are tight for all machines in $M_2 \cup M_4$ -- i.e., for all machines; and (iii) $t = v$.
 However, in such a situation, the $t$ constraints in $\mathcal{P}$ constitute the \emph{tight} assignment constraints for the jobs and the \emph{tight} capacity constraints for the machines, and are hence linearly dependent (since the total assignment ``emanating from'' the jobs must equal the total assignment ``arriving into'' the machines).
 Thus we reach a contradiction, and hence $Y$ is not a vertex of $\mathcal{P}$. \end{proof}

 We next show that the final makespan is at most $2T$ with probability one: